awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 `instance-stopped-by-user`
 Your instance was stopped because a user ran shutdown \-h from the instance\.

-`instance-stopped-capacity-oversubscribed`
-Your instance was stopped because the number of Spot requests with maximum prices equal to or higher than the Spot price exceeded the available capacity in this Spot Instance pool\.
-The Spot price might not have changed\.

 `instance-stopped-no-capacity`
 Your instance was stopped because there was no longer enough Spot capacity available for the instance\.